argoproj-labs/argocd-vault-plugin/docs/cmd/avp.md

-This is a plugin to replace <wildcards\> with Vault secrets
+This is a plugin to replace <placeholder\>'s with Vault secrets

 ```
 argocd-vault-plugin [flags]